bencsn/visspot-api/readme.md

-# Rest API service for the Visspot Project
+# REST API service for the Visspot Project

 ## Development